We seek to bring the good news of Jesus Christ to Honduras.

 I remind you of the other trades men we will be needing and would ask you to make this request a definite point of prayer for us.
-We need more block layers, plasters, electricians, plumbers and dry wall guys, all before November when we have the promise of a team of tillers.
+We need more block layers, plasters, electricians, plumbers and dry wall guys.
 These needed men can come in any order they can and not necessarily together, so if you have a man in your church you would be willing to sponsor to help us for one or two weeks please make contact.
-Remember too that we need an extra welder to complete the team that will also be coming in November.

 New Evangelistic Church School Ministry

-As from November 15, 2008, Evan and Carmen have been serving their Lord faithfully as representatives of their supporting churches and friends in Santa Lucia.
-During that time they have endeavoured to reach souls for Christ, many of which have come to know Him, while others have been restored, having strayed from their lord, discouraged by the false teachings so prevalent in the surrounding churches.
-Today Evan and Carmen are administering the Word of God to 125 people, in six different locations in and around Santa Lucia.
+As from November 15, 2008, Evan and Carmen have been serving their Lord faithfully as representatives of their supporting churches and friends, in the town of Santa Lucia.
+During that time they have endeavored to reach souls for Christ, many of which have come to know Him, while others have been restored; having strayed from their lord, discouraged by the false teachings so prevalent in the surrounding churches.
+Today Evan and Carmen are administering the Word of God to 135 people, in six different locations in and around Santa Lucia.
 Each Sunday they see 80 to 90 of these souls come out for Sunday school and morning worship, while the rest attend their other meetings.